bcumming/kb-poc/docs/access/mfa.md

     When replacing your smartphone remember to sync the authenticator app before resetting the old smartphone.
     Otherwise, you will have to reset the CSCS MFA, by opening a ticket

+!!! todo
-**TODO** finish copying docs.
+    finish copying docs.
 I think that we should probably refactor these to multiple pages

     * move the windows and resetting otp docs to this page
     * make using MFA to log in its own page.